 The band mostly performs songs and operas by our member Daniel Corral, including "Zoophilic Follies" at NOW Festival at Redcat Theater; and COLLAPSE, an environmental Requiem, produced by BMP in collaboration with Victor Wilde of the Bohemian Society and video artist Jesse Gilbert.
 Commissioned by Redcat Theater, COLLAPSE has been performed at Miami Light Project, Operadagen Rotterdam Festival, Showcase@CSUSB and the renowned BAM 2015 Next Wave Festival.

-At this point, every member of the band is actively pursuing a busy solo career, which is makes it extremely hard to come together, tour, play gigs and play with your hearts.
+At this point, every member of the band is actively pursuing a busy solo career, which makes it extremely hard to join hands, tour, play gigs and play with your hearts.
 So while we are still active, our focus has shifted into specific theatrical projects.
 Does it still makes us a band?...
 You tell us.
-We are currently developing Nueva Canción Project: Songs of Protest and Resistance for Miami Light Project (2019) and and David T. Little's Artaud in Black Lodge for a fancy big opera festival, both produced by our love bug, Beth Morrison Projects (2020.)
+We are currently developing Nueva Canción Project: Songs of Protest and Resistance for Miami Light Project and and David T. Little's Artaud in Black Lodge for a fancy big opera festival, both produced by our love bug, Beth Morrison Projects in 2021.

 Oh dear.
-What to do before 2019.
+What to do before 2021.
 Well, you'll find us somewhere in this universe.
-Or just google.
-One of us might be around the corner, breathing down your neck.
-Find Timur here.
+One of us might be just around the corner, softly breathing down your neck.
+Look for Timur here.